How to Make Your Own 3D Printed Lithophane

 Lithophanes date back to the 1800s, when they were traditionally carved from wax, molded in plaster, then cast and fired in porcelain.
 In the meantime, photography was invented as a simpler way to capture an instant, but now, 3D printing enables you to experience the best of both worlds.

 Finely detailed and delicate, lithophanes are best suited for 3D printing on a high-resolution stereolithography (SLA) printer.
-Plastic extrusion (FDM) printers will produce thicker layers and unsightly buildup that diminish the appearance of the image.
+Plastic extrusion fused deposition modeling (FDM) printers will produce thicker layers and unsightly buildup that diminish the appearance of the image.

 In this tutorial, we’ll walk you through the process of creating 3D printed lithophanes on a Formlabs SLA 3D printer in three simple steps.